dribia/driviz/docs/contribute.md

 It would be very useful too to know which OS and Python version are your running `driviz` from.

 ## Contribute
-In order to contribute, the first step is to clone yourself the code:
+In order to contribute, the first step is to clone yourself the code [repository](https://github.com/dribia/driviz):
-[repository](https://github.com/dribia/driviz):
 ```shell
 git clone https://github.com/dribia/driviz.git